 Under What Circumstances Will Connecticut Courts Grant Visitation Rights to a Non-Parent?

-Pursuant to Connecticut General Statutes §46b-59, any person may submit a verified petition to the Superior Court for the right of visitation with any minor child.
+Pursuant to Connecticut General Statutes §46b-59, any person may submit a verified petition to the Superior Court for visitation rights with any minor child.
 In order to succeed on such a petition, the person seeking visitation rights with a minor child must prove, by “clear and convincing evidence,” that: (i) a “parent-like relationship” exists between the petitioning party and the minor child; and (ii) that denial of visitation would cause “real and significant harm.”
 See C.G.S. §46b-59.